-The core of Ulobby's data model is a knowledge graph, that encompasses a representation of categories, properties and relations between the concepts, data and entities within political domains of discourse.
+The core of Ulobby's data model is a knowledge graph that encompasses a representation of categories, properties and relations between the concepts, data and entities within political domains of discourse.

+Gaining an overview and being able to respond to current political issues as they unfold requires digital assistance.
 Translating texts from prose form to data that machines can process is a science that we cultivate religiously at Ulobby through ongoing research collaborations with universities and GTS institutes.

 Reading and decoding political positions and policy documents is difficult even for humans, but recent technological developments within the field of Natural Language Processing have allowed our team to develop and apply a selection of algorithms that make the work much easier.
 For example, we use topic recognition to discover and follow the agendas relevant to our users, named-entity recognition to determine the stakeholders in a given debate, and opinion mining to explore arguments and sentiments within a given political issue.